São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 Program Structure: How It Works

-São Tomé's CBI program operates through the Citizenship Investment Unit (CIU), headquartered in Dubai.
+São Tomé's CBI program operates through the Unidade de Cidadania por Investimento e Doação (UCID), headquartered in Dubai.
 This is not a government ministry buried in a capital city running paper files.
-The CIU was established to handle applications with speed and operational efficiency through modern infrastructure.
+The UCID was established to handle applications with speed and operational efficiency through modern infrastructure.

 Processing takes approximately 6 to 8 weeks from submission.
-The official statutory window under Decreto-Lei n.º 07/2025 is 110 days, but in practice, clean applications with complete documentation move faster.
+The processing timeline commonly quoted for the program is around 110 days; in practice, clean applications with complete documentation move faster.
+(Decreto-Lei n.º 07/2025 sets specific sub-deadlines, including a 90-day window to fund the contribution after approval, rather than a single 110-day ceiling.)

 No visit is required.
 Not before, during, or after the process.
 No residency requirement.
 No language test.
 No interview.
 You apply, you pass due diligence, you receive citizenship.
 It is as straightforward as a CBI program gets.